Skip to Main Content

 Junior Varsity player Myky Ho grapples with her Glen opponent for control of the ball, prepared to pass it onto her teammates..
 "Teamwork is important to me because I believe it’s the key to succeeding in basketball," Ho said.
 "No matter how fast you dribble, you’re never faster than a pass.
 Not to mention it’s just more fun when you work as a team knowing you have people by your side. "

-Girls JV adapting as season evolves
+Girls JV adapt as season evolves

 Basketball players face Hays tonight